 I ate them so quickly (well, as quick as I could with one hand and them falling apart a bit thanks to baby in the other arm), but still savoring every bite.
 It helps I love everything that goes in them and they are really easy, but they also come together so well too.
 The lemon-dill dressing just tops them off for a wonderfully fresh, tasty lunch or brunch.

-My eldest son’s first food was avocado and he wasn’t much of a fan at first.
-In fact he took quite a while to like it but now it’s one of his favorite foods, as it is mine.
-He hasn’t got there with beets yet, although he’s happy enough to eat them baked into things when he doesn’t know they are there and will often ask to make pink muffins if he is going to be helping (and he loves my beet brownies).
+My eldest son's first food was avocado and he wasn't much of a fan at first.
+In fact he took quite a while to like it but now it's one of his favorite foods, as it is mine.
+He hasn't got there with beets yet, although he's happy enough to eat them baked into things when he doesn't know they are there, like my beet brownies.